smartbch/docs/deverlopers-guide/staking.md

 Before elected as a validator on duty, you must first register as a candidate validator, by sending transactions on smartBCH.

 A special smart contract at the address 0x2710 handles transactions related to staking.
-It only accepts calls from EOAs (externally owned accounts) and cannot be called by other smart contracts.
+It has several functions which can only be called from EOAs (externally owned accounts) and one function which can only be called by other smart contracts.
 It is implemented using native code and can do jobs which normal EVM contracts cannot do.

 It's interface is as below: